 Description: This type of barcode is used specifically to help retailers and libraries track books.
 Each new edition and variation of a book gets its very own ISBN.

-Barcode formats: GTIN-12 (UPC-A) is a 12-digit number, used mainly in North America.
+Barcode formats: GTIN-12 (UPC-A) is a 12-digit number used mainly in North America.
 GTIN-8 (EAN/UCC-8) is an eight-digit number, mostly used outside of North America.
-GTIN-13 (EAN/UCC-13) is a 13-digit number mostly used outside North America, and, GTIN-14 (EAN/UCC-14 or ITF-14) is a 14-digit number that retailers use to identify trade items.
+GTIN-13 (EAN/UCC-13) is a 13-digit number primarily seen outside of North America, and GTIN-14 (EAN/UCC-14 or ITF-14) is a 14-digit number that retailers use to identify trade items.